Gustavo-Pasquini/Gustavo-Pasquini/README.md

 👋 Hello GitHub community!
-I'm Gustavo Pasquini, a passionate developer with a keen interest in everything everything involving technology.
+I'm Gustavo Pasquini, a passionate developer with a keen interest in everything involving technology.
 I'm thrilled to be part of this vibrant community of developers, designers, and innovators.

 🚀 My journey in the world of software development started in 2021 when I had my fist contact with HTML in my school.
 But now in 2024 I'm focusing more in the programming world, striving to be the best of me.